 Insert Text in Word 2010

-Many times it is required to go back and insert an additional text in an existing line.
-Microsoft word provides two ways to insert text in existing text and we will show how to use both the methods of inserting text:
+In this chapter, we will discuss how to insert text in Word 2010.
+Many times it is required to go back and insert additional text in an existing line.
+Microsoft Word provides two ways to insert text in existing text and we will show how to use both the methods of inserting text −

 First we will see how inserted text will be added into the existing content without replacing any existing content.

-Step (1): Click the location where you want to insert text or you can use keyboard arrows to locate the place where you would like to insert the text.
+Step 1 − Click the location where you wish to insert text; you can also use the keyboard arrows to locate the place where the text needs to be inserted.

-Step (2): Start typing your text you want to insert.
-Word inserts the text to the left of the insertion point, moving existing text to the right.
+Step 2 − Start typing the text that needs to be inserted.
+Word inserts the text to the left of the insertion point, moving the existing text to the right

-In this insertion mode, text will be added into the existing content but same time it will over write all the content which comes in its way.
+In the Insertion mode, text will be added into the existing content but same time it will over write all the content which comes in its way.

-Step (1): Right-click the status bar and select Overtype option from the displayed menu.
+Step 1 − Right-click the status bar and select the Overtype option from the displayed menu.

-When you select over type option, status bar will show insert mode as shown below:
+When you select the Overtype option, the status bar will show the insert mode as shown below −

-Step (2): Click on the Insert text available at the status bar and it will switch to Overtype mode as shown below:
+Step 2 − Click on the Insert text available at the status bar and it will switch to the Overtype mode as shown below −

-Step (3): Now click the location where you want to insert text or you can use keyboard arrows to locate the place where you would like to insert the text.
+Step 3 − Now click the location where the text needs to be inserted or you can use the keyboard arrows to locate the place where the text needs to be inserted.

-Step (4): Start typing your text you want to insert.
-Word would replace the existing text with the newly typed text without moving position of the exiting test.
+Step 4 − Start typing the text that needs to be inserted.
+Word will replace the existing text with the newly typed text without moving the position of the exiting test.

-Note: Microsoft Word 2010 disabled the functionality of Insert key and it does nothing, so you would have to follow-up above mentioned procedure to turn-on or off insert mode.
+Note − Microsoft Word 2010 disabled the functionality of the Insert key and it does nothing, so you will have to follow-up with the above mentioned procedure to turn-on or turn-off the Insert mode.